LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 Sometimes we have multiple hook objects that we need to combine and use in the compilation of a source file.
-Logtalk includes a :doc:`../libraries/hook_flows` library that supports two basic expansion workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are feed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
-These workflows are implemented as parametric objects allowing combining them to implement more sophisticated expansion workflows.
+Logtalk includes a :doc:`../libraries/hook_flows` library that supports two basic expansion workflows: a :ref:`pipeline <apis:hook_pipeline/1>` of hook objects, where the expansion results from a hook object are fed to the next hook object in the pipeline, and a :ref:`set <apis:hook_set/1>` of hook objects, where expansions are tried until one of them succeeds.
+These workflows are implemented as parametric objects, allowing combining them to implement more sophisticated expansion workflows.
 There is also a :doc:`../libraries/hook_objects` library that provides convenient hook objects for defining custom expansion workflows.
-This library includes an hook object that can be used to restore the default expansion workflow used by the compiler.
+This library includes a hook object that can be used to restore the default expansion workflow used by the compiler.

-For example, assuming that you want to apply the Prolog backend specific expansion rules defined in its adapter file, using the :ref:`backend_adapter_hook <apis:backend_adapter_hook/0>` library object, passing the resulting terms to your own expansion when compiling a source
+For example, assuming that you want to apply the Prolog backend-specific expansion rules defined in its adapter file, using the :ref:`backend_adapter_hook <apis:backend_adapter_hook/0>` library object, passing the resulting terms to your own expansion when compiling a source